The Shadow: Unmade Sam Raimi Shadow feature film

 On December 11, 2006, the website SuperHero Hype reported that director Sam Raimi and Michael Uslan would co-produce a new Shadow film for Columbia Pictures.
 It was rumored to also be a film involving several Street and Smith pulp heroes, including The Shadow, the Avenger, and Doc Savage.
 This screenplay was supposedly written by Siavash Farahani.

 On October 16, 2007, Raimi stated, "I don't have any news on The Shadow at this time, except that the company that I have with Josh Donen, my producing partner, we've got the rights to The Shadow.
 I love the character very much and we're trying to work on a story that'll do justice to the character".

-On August 23, 2012, the website ShadowFan reported that during a Q&A session at San Diego's 2012 Comic-Con, director Sam Raimi, when asked about the status of his Shadow film project, stated they had not been able to develop a good script and the film would not be produced as planned.
+On August 23, 2012, the website ShadowFan reported that during a Q&A session at the 2012 San Diego Comic-Con, director Sam Raimi, when asked about the status of his Shadow film project, stated they had not been able to develop a good script and the film would not be produced as planned.

-Video games
+Game adaptations

 Ocean Software developed a video game version of The Shadow to tie in with the 1994 film.
 The game was supposed to be published on the Super Nintendo Entertainment System, but after the low box office gross of the film, the game was never released despite being completed.
 Since then, a ROM of the game has been leaked online.

-Pinball machine

 Bally released a pinball machine based on The Shadow in 1994.
+The game was designed by Brian Eddy, and maintains modern popularity due to its clever use of mechanical features like the Phurba diverters, satisfying shot design, and unique upper playfield feature.

+There is also a Tiger handheld game as well.